JoaowowSaraiva/si-dripher/README.md

  - Do _**make run**_ to run **_dripher_**

 * To use it, you should drag and drop files to the folders: _Encrypt, Decrypt, Digest, Integrity, Sign, Verify_ because these are the folders that the program monitors.
-Output folders are all the other's in the
+Output folders are all the other's.
+ * When you move a file to the Encrypt folder, in the folder _Encrypted_ you will have the file encrypted and his key and iv.
+ * When you drag a file his key and his iv to _Decrypt_ folder you will have the file decrypted in the _Decrypted_ folder.
+ * When you drag a file to _Digest_ folder you will get the hash value and the file in the _Hashes_ folder.
+ * When you drag a file and his hash value to the _Integrity_ folder if it's integrity was not violated the file will apear in _Int-Valid_ folder, else it wll apear in _Int-not-Valid_ folder.
+ * When you drag a file to _Sign_ folder, the file signature will be created in your _Signed_ folder. (it will sign the file with the _private-key-file.pem_ file that is already in _Sign_ folder.
+ * When you drag a file and his signature to _Verify_ folder it will check the signature of the file.
+If it feets, the file will be moved to the _Valed-Sign_ folder, otherwise it will moved to _Not-Valid-Sign_ folder.